-Cara does a lesson that will help her potential students listen and understand.
-Frankly, I don’t think it would be possible to even fit the description of all of these strategies into a 30-minute session.
+Cara’s training will help her potential students listen and understand.
+Frankly, I don’t think it would be possible to fit all that she’s offering into a 30-minute session.

 The result though is that in 6 months since she launched her website the guide was downloaded by more than 600 potential students all over the world, over a dozen of them purchased paid packages and products in a few months.